bdalena/AFgauge/README.md

 # AFgauge
-Files to share with Abele
+Files to share with Abele and Thomas
+Vector Potential in the Azimutal Free Gauge